FAQCheck our 'Frequently Asked Questions' database below. If you can’t find the answer, please contact us.

-In most cases this is through a procedure known as sentinel lymph node biopsy, normally performed at the same time as removal of the breast tumour which identifies the gland most likely to be affected.
-This gland is removed through a small scar and sent to the laboratory for analysis.
+In most cases this is through a procedure known as sentinel lymph node biopsy.
+Normally performed at the same time as removal of the breast tumour, this identifies the gland most likely to be affected.
+This gland is then removed through a small scar and sent to the laboratory for analysis.
 If no tumour cells are identified, no further surgery is required.
-However, in 25 to 30% of patients, cancer cells are identified in this gland and a further operation is necessary to remove all of the lymph nodes in the axilla.
+However, in 25%-30% of patients, cancer cells are identified in this gland and a further operation is necessary to remove all of the lymph nodes in the axilla.
 This operation will normally take place within one month of your initial surgery.

 In some cases, women will undergo chemotherapy or hormone therapy for a period before surgery.
 These treatments, known as neoadjuvant therapy, are aimed at shrinking the size of the tumour prior to surgery.
 If this is not required, your operation for breast cancer is generally scheduled within a few weeks of your diagnosis.

-The length of in hospital stay following surgery for breast cancer varies depending on the type of surgery.
-In most cases, lumpectomy combined with sentinel lymph node biopsy are performed on a day case basis meaning you go home the same day as your surgery.
+The length of in-hospital stay following surgery for breast cancer varies depending on the type of surgery.
+In most cases, lumpectomy combined with sentinel lymph node biopsy is performed on a day case basis, meaning you go home the same day as your surgery.
 Patients requiring mastectomy and/or axillary lymph node dissection will be admitted for one or two days following surgery, but most breast surgeons aim to get patients discharged as soon as they are ready.
 Depending on your other pre-existing medical conditions, a longer hospital stay may be required.

 Can I have breast reconstruction at the same time as my mastectomy?

-Breast reconstruction is an operation that uses a breast implant or tissue from elsewhere in your body to create a new breast that looks as much like your other breast as possible.
+Breast reconstruction is an operation that uses a breast implant or tissue from elsewhere in your body to create a new breast that looks as much as possible like your other breast.
 Reconstruction can be an important part of treatment that helps emotional recovery and wellbeing.
 You can discuss your options for reconstruction with your surgeon or breast care nurse.
 You can have your reconstruction at the same time as your breast cancer surgery or at a later date.

 Some benefits of immediate reconstruction: